center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 contributions, we do not add a edge model.

 Our model archives a roc score of 0.61, which suggest a low predictive power.
-More importantly, for our purpose, the chance of a participant to not enter a valid solution is well represented.
+More importantly, for our purpose, the frequency of a participant to not enter a valid solution is well represented.

 ![Confusion Matrix](../notebooks/evalutation/plots/artificial_humans_02_3_valid/action_histogram.jpg)